jddixon/fusegen/README.md

 # fusegen

-Tools for generating and monitoring a skeletal Linux FUSE user-space file system.
+Tools for generating and monitoring a Linux FUSE user-space file system.

 ## fuseGen

+FuseGen is a Python 3 script which generates a FUSE file system.
+These are a mix of Autotools configuration files and ANSI C source code.
+The C files constitute a pass-through FUSE file system.
+This means that FUSE operations are logged and statistics gathered, and then the commands are passed through to the local file system for execution.

 ### FuseGen Command Line